 In fiscal year 2023, the Company reclassified amounts recorded for amortization of acquired technology intangible assets as a component of cost of sales.
-This was applied retrospectively and resulted in the reclassification of \$1.0 million and \$2.1 million of amortization of acquired technology intangible assets for the three and six months ended July 31, 2022, respectively, from "Intangible amortization" within "Total operating costs and expenses, net" to "Amortization of acquired technology" within "Total cost of sales" in the Statements of Operations, which also had the impact of reducing gross profit by the same amount.
+This was applied retrospectively and resulted in the reclassification of \$1.0 million of amortization of acquired technology intangible assets for the three months ended May 1, 2022, from "Intangible amortization" within "Total operating costs and expenses, net" to "Amortization of acquired technology" within "Total cost of sales" in the Statements of Operations, which also had the impact of reducing gross profit by the same amount.
 This reclassification did not impact the Company's operating income, net income or earnings per share for any historical periods and also did not impact the Company's Balance Sheets or Statements of Cash Flows.